Molly Ringwald: Career

-2010s
+Ringwald played Madame Frechette in the 2014 Lifetime Christmas film Wishin' and Hopin' and Aunt Bailey in the 2015 film Jem and the Holograms.
+In 2016, she was cast as Amy in the crime-drama film King Cobra.
+Ringwald had a recurring role as main character Archie Andrews's mother Mary Andrews on The CW television series Riverdale.
+After initially only appearing as a guest, Ringwald took a more prominent role in the series following the death of Luke Perry who played Archie's father.

+Other ventures

+Ringwald has translated two books from French to English.
+The first was the novel Lie with Me by Philippe Besson.
+The second was My Cousin Maria Schneider by Vanessa Schneider, a book about the French actress Maria Schneider, whose career was largely defined by a sex scene with Marlon Brando in the film Last Tango in Paris despite her many other accomplishments as an actress.

 Ringwald read the audiobook edition of the 2012 novel The Middlesteins by Jami Attenberg.
-In early 2013, Ringwald released Except Sometimes, a jazz record.
+In 2013, Ringwald released Except Sometimes, a jazz record.
 It follows a tradition in jazz for the Ringwald family set by her father.
 "I grew up in a home filled with music and had an early appreciation of jazz since my dad was a jazz musician.
 Beginning at around age three I started singing with his band and jazz music has continued to be one of my three passions along with acting and writing.
 I like to say jazz music is my musical equivalent of comfort food.
 It's always where I go back to when I want to feel grounded," Ringwald said in a statement.

-Ringwald played Madame Frechette in the 2014 Lifetime Christmas film Wishin' and Hopin'.
-Ringwald plays Aunt Bailey in Jem and the Holograms, raising Jerrica, her sister Kimber, and adopted daughters.
-In September 2014, Ringwald began writing an advice column for The Guardian, answering questions about "love, family, or life in general".
-In 2016, she was cast as Amy in the crime-drama film King Cobra.
-Ringwald currently has a recurring role as main character Archie Andrews' mother Mary Andrews on The CW television series Riverdale.
-After initially only appearing as a guest, Ringwald has taken a more prominent role in the series following the death of Luke Perry who played Archie's father.
+In 2014, Ringwald began writing an advice column for The Guardian, answering questions about "love, family, or life in general".

-In 2019 Ringwald made her debut as a translator, providing the English translation of the French novel Lie With Me by Philippe Besson.
+In February 2024, Ringwald made her runway modeling debut at New York Fashion Week, walking for Batsheva.